dat15rbe/socialsecuritynumber/README.md

 # socialsecuritynumber
-A validation program for norwegian national identity number.
+A validation program for norwegian national identity numbers.